FRC-Utilities/QDriverStation/README.md

 Joystick input is achieved with SDL 2.0, which is a cross-platform library for C/C++.

+The actual code that moves and manages a FRC robot is found in a [separate library](https://github.com/WinT-3794/QDriverStation/tree/master/lib/DriverStation), which you can use in your own Qt projects or change it to support older (and future) communication protocols.
+Please check the [progress](https://github.com/WinT-3794/QDriverStation#progress) section for more info.

 ### Supported platforms

 #### Destktop version